Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

 - Prevents Anemia

-Apricots provide good amounts of non heme iron, the type of iron that stays for a longer time in the body which gives it an opportunity for more of it to be absorbed.
-Along with the copper found in them they together prevent low hemoglobin levels and anemia and therefore prevent fatigue and tiredness.
+Apricots provide good amounts of non-heme iron, the type of iron that stays for a longer time in the body which gives it an opportunity for more of it to be absorbed.
+Along with the copper found in them, they together prevent low haemoglobin levels and anaemia and therefore prevent fatigue and tiredness.

 - Protects From Inflammation

-Being rich in catechins, the powerful anti inflammatory compounds that inhibit the activity of the enzyme COX-2, apricots prevent and subdue inflammations, This has been ratified by studies by this fruit providing protection from damage to the blood vessels and therefore better regulation of blood pressure as well.
+Being rich in catechins, the powerful anti-inflammatory compounds that inhibit the activity of the enzyme COX-2, apricots prevent and subdue inflammations by protecting damage to the blood vessels, and, therefore, also ensure better regulation of blood pressure.
+Studies have rarified this.

 - Protects Eyesight